asppsa/blake-test/README.md

 ## Further documentation

 Most of the Ruby code has been documented using [YARD][yard].
-You will find the generated files in the `doc` folder.
-You can open these in a browser by visiting `file:///path/to/the/blake-test/doc/index.html`.
+You will find the generated files in the `docs` folder.
+You can open these in a browser by visiting `file:///path/to/the/blake-test/docs/index.html`.

 Also, the JSON API implemented in Part 1B is documented using [APIPie][apipie].
 This isn't super, but it gives an indication of what the various data in the JSON are.
 This gets launched when you run rails, so you can view it by going to http://localhost:3000/apipie.
-Static files are also in the `doc` folder (as they are for YARD), so you can also view this by going to `file:///path/to/the/blake-test/doc/apidoc.html`.
+Static files are also in the `docs` folder (as they are for YARD), so you can also view this by going to `file:///path/to/the/blake-test/docs/apidoc.html`.

 ## Discussion